siggame/Joueur.lua/README.md

 lua ./main.lua  -s localhost -p 3000 -n taka Checkers
 ```

 That's it.
-Make sure there is a server at `-h`.
+Make sure there is a server at `-s`.
 It defaults to localhost if not given.
 The game you want to play must be present on the server.

 ## Other notes